-Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and Head of the Management Science research group.
-He is also Director of the Centre for Logistics and Heuristic Optimisation (CLHO) which he established.
-He developed and is Programme Director for the MSc in Logistics and Supply Chain Management.
+Said Salhi is Professor of Management Science and Operational Research at Kent Business School (UK) and former Head of the Management Science research group (April 2008 - May 2017).
+Said is the Director of the Centre for Logistics and Heuristic Optimisation (CLHO) which he established.
+He also developed the MSc in Logistics and Supply Chain Management for which he originally acted as its Director of Studies.

-Prior to his appointment to Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years where he acted as the Head of the Management Mathematics Group.
-He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton and Lancaster respectively.
+Prior to his appointment at Kent in 2005, Said was at the University of Birmingham in the School of Mathematics for 15 years where in the latter years he acted as the Head of the Management Mathematics Group.
+He obtained his BSc in Mathematics at Algiers's University, MSc and PhD in OR at Southampton (Institute of Mathematics) and Lancaster (School of Management) respectively.

-Said has edited 5 special edition papers including the OR48 keynote papers (ORS, Bath conference), chaired the European Working Group in Location Analysis in 1996 and is chair for the International Symposium on Combinatorial Optimisation (CO2016) in Kent, 1-3 September 2016.
+Said has edited 6 special journal issues, chaired the European Working Group in Location Analysis in 1996 and recently the International Symposium on Combinatorial Optimisation (CO2016) in Kent, 1-3 September 2016.

-Said has published 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 22 from Web of Knowledge, 23 from Scopus and 35 from Google Scholar.
-His RG score is 35.03 (higher than 92.5% of Research Gate members).
-The number of his citations is more than 1,600 in the Web of knowledge, over 1,900 in Scopus and in Google Scholar this number exceeds 4,400.
+Said has published over 100 papers in academic journals (excluding edited proceedings and book chapters), his H-index is 26 from Scopus and 38 from Google Scholar and his RG score is 36.16 (higher than 92.5% of Research Gate members).
+The number of his citations is over 2,700 in Scopus and in Google Scholar this number exceeds 5700.

-Said has a rich experience in PhD supervision with 24 PhD students successfully completed coming from various countries, cultures, age and gender.
+Said has a rich experience in PhD supervision with 25 PhD students successfully completed coming from various cultures, religion, colour, age and genders.

 Kent Business School